It brings us great joy and excitement to announce our 2023-2024 "Roofs For Troops" $10,000 New Roof Payback Promotion!

 Here is how it works -

 If you're a U.S. Military member in Maine and contract with Home Roofing Solutions for your new roof, you'll be entered to win!
-As we near the end of the promotion in 2023, we'll announce the full details of our 3rd annual Roofs For Troops luncheon on Sunday, November 12th, for all who qualify.
+As we near the end of the promotion in 2024, we'll announce the full details of our 4th annual Roofs For Troops luncheon for all who qualify.

 Home Roofing Solutions is proud to support our U.S. Military Service Members across the state of Maine.
 Since our company was established, we've been driven to support our military each and every day by installing new roofs for Active, Veteran & Retired Service Members, as well as offering employment to those that have served.